dkniffin/mtg-horde/README.md

-# This is a work in progress, and isn't ready for prime-time yet.

 # MTG Horde Player

 This tool is a helper for playing Horde, which is a cooperative format for Magic: The Gathering, where one or more players can play against a "dumb" deck.